Andy Slater headshot

 Andy Slater

-He is a teaching artist with the Atlantic Center for the Arts’ Young SoundSeekers program, Midwest Society For Acoustic Ecology, and Creative Users’ Sensory Shift program.
-Andy’s current work focuses on advocacy for accessible art and technology, Alt-Text for sound and image, the phonology of the blind body, spatial audio for extended reality, and sound design for film, dance, and digital scent design.
+He is a teaching artist with the Atlantic Center for the Arts Young SoundSeekers program, Midwest Society for Acoustic Ecology, and Creative Users Projects Sensory Shift program.
+Andy’s current work focuses on advocacy for accessible art and technology, alt-text for sound and image, the phonology of the blind body, spatial audio for extended reality, and sound design for film, dance, and digital scent design.

-Andy has been published in Array: The International Computer Music Journal, Curating Access: Disability Art Activism and Creative Accommodation (Routledge 2023), the journal English Studies in Canada, the Chicago Reader, There Plant Eyes (Godin 2021), and Jane magazine.
+Andy has been published in Array, Curating Access: Disability Art Activism and Creative Accommodation (Routledge, 2023), ESC: English Studies in Canada, Chicago Reader, There Plant Eyes: A Personal and Cultural History of Blindness (Godin, 2021), and JANE.

-He has exhibited and performed at the Museum of Contemporary Art Chicago, Fonoteca Nacional in Mexico City, the Contemporary Jewish Museum San Francisco, Massachusetts Museum of Contemporary Art, American Writers and Publishers conference, Transmediale Festival Berlin, Kinetic Light’s Wired,” Technosonics Festival University of Virginia, Ian Potter Museum of Art Melbourne, Meyer Sound Lab SF, Critical Distance Toronto, Gallery 400 Chicago, Experimental Sound Studio, the Art Institute of Chicago, and Inclusive Dance Festival.
+He has exhibited and performed at the Museum of Contemporary Art Chicago, Fonoteca Nacional (Mexico City), Contemporary Jewish Museum (San Francisco), Massachusetts Museum of Contemporary Art, Association of Writers & Writing Programs, Transmediale (Berlin), Kinetic Light, TechnoSonics Festival (Charlottesville), Ian Potter Museum of Art (Melbourne), Meyer Sound Lab (San Francisco), Critical Distance Centre for Curators (Toronto), Gallery 400 (Chicago), Experimental Sound Studio (Chicago), The Art Institute of Chicago, and Chicago Inclusive Dance Festival.

 Andy is a member of the 3Arts Disability Culture Leadership Initiative (DCLI), New Art City accessibility board, and the founder of the Society for Visually Impaired Sound Artists.

-Profile caption: Andy Slater, TV Dad Profile image by: Photo by Tressa Slater
+Profile caption: Andy Slater, TV Dad Profile image by: Photo by Gracie Hagen

 Featured Artworks